emanuel-ruiz/CECS456_Project/README.md

 Iyad Aboul Hosn
 Hagop Tanashian
 Emanuel Ruiz

-Main Branch Contains Emanuel Ruiz's colab file
-The other two Branches are named after the authors of the code in it.
+There are three Branches, each named after the creator of the code